edelstone/tock/docs/RELEASING.md

 # Releasing

 This repo includes a GitHub Actions workflow that builds an unsigned DMG on tag pushes and uploads it to a GitHub Release.
+(Unsigned means macOS may warn on first launch.)

-Ensure the `Tock` scheme is shared in Xcode (Manage Schemes → Shared) so CI can build it.
+Ensure the `Tock` scheme is shared in Xcode (Manage Schemes → Shared).
+This is a one-time setup; skip if it is already shared.

+Before tagging, make sure all release changes are committed and pushed, then:

 1. Tag a release: `git tag v0.1.0`
 1. Push the tag: `git push origin v0.1.0`
+1. Optional: add GitHub Release notes with the CLI (supports bullet lists):
+   - `gh release create v0.1.0 --notes $'Highlights:\n- First item\n- Second item'`

 ## Personal dev workflow

-- Daily use: install the latest DMG in `/Applications`.
-- Development: run from Xcode.
+1. Development: open `Tock.xcodeproj`, select the `Tock` scheme, and run from Xcode.
-- Pre-release: build the DMG locally, install it, and test the install flow.
+2. Pre-release: rebuild the unsigned DMG locally, then install and test that build.
+   - Build DMG:

+     ```bash
+     cd /Users/Michael/Sites/tock
+     xcodebuild -scheme Tock -configuration Release -derivedDataPath build CODE_SIGNING_ALLOWED=NO
+     ./scripts/make-dmg.sh "build/Build/Products/Release/Tock.app" "dist/Tock.dmg"
+     ```

+   - Install from: `dist/Tock.dmg` (drag to `/Applications`).
+3. Release: once the DMG build passes, follow the release steps above (commit/push, tag, push tag).
+4. Daily use: run the installed app from `/Applications`; update it by reinstalling the latest `dist/Tock.dmg` when needed.